Olympic opening ceremony director fired for Holocaust joke

 Published

-TOKYO (AP) — The Tokyo Olympic organizing committee fired the director of the opening ceremony on Thursday because of a Holocaust joke...Full Article
+Director Kentaro Kobayashi was accused of using a joke about the Holocaust in his comedy act, including the phrase “Let’s play Holocaust."Full Article

-The opening ceremony for Tokyo 2020 will take place on Friday though a key member of staff will not be present having been fired..
+The Tokyo Olympic organising committee has fired the director of the opening ceremony because of a Holocaust joke he made during a..

-The decision to remove Kentaro Kobayashi comes a day before the opening show is due to be held.
+Tokyo 2020 President Seiko Hashimoto says Kentaro Kobayashi was dismissed after reports emerged over a past joke about the..